vxnuaj/awesome-neural-networks/README.md

 #### 3.7 Full Neural Network Flow Explanation and Code
 - [ ] Provide a full explanation and code for the complete neural network flow.

-### 4. Neural Networks with Mini-Batch Descent
-- [ ] Implement and explain neural networks with Mini-Batch Gradient Descent.

 ### 5. Neural Networks with Regularization
 #### 5.1 L1 Regularization